 Lower entry prices give Edinburgh apartments a buy-to-let yield edge over houses.
 Apartment purchase prices sit well below house prices at every bedroom count, so monthly rents translate into higher percentage returns.
-For holiday lets, houses edge ahead on average — 30.9% gross versus 29.7% for apartments — because higher nightly rates more than compensate for the price premium.
-These are gross figures before service charges, which narrow the effective difference.
+For holiday lets the gap narrows, with houses averaging 30.9% gross against 29.7% for apartments, a slim lead that flips back to apartments at the larger bedroom counts where higher nightly rates outweigh the price premium.
+These are gross figures before service charges, which narrow the effective difference further.

 These city medians are drawn from 115 Edinburgh postcodes.
 Your specific postcode may sit well above or below these figures, and the pattern can shift at the neighbourhood level.